Welcome fellow LightScribers

 To the naysayers who think ‘nobody cares about LightScribe any more‘.

-During 2018 so far, the Free LightScribe Software on this site has been downloaded approximately 10,000/month…
+In 2018 (the last full year), the Free LightScribe Software on this site was downloaded about 125,000 times!

 So nobody cares – I DON’T THINK SO 🙂

 I hope you enjoy, and can use, what’s available on the site.

 Please spread the word, let’s help as many folks who love LightScribe, as we do, to continue to use it.